 Majić is my family name.
-I lucked out it reads like “magic” in English.
-It’s egotistical to use it here I know, but I couldn’t think of a better word.
-I’m especially using it for my parents.
-They’ve been overworked all their life yet still always cleaned and built stuff for other people with care.
-I wanted to retire them.
-Instead, I can name the act by which a regular person improves humanity in their name.
+I lucked out because it reads like “magic” in English, and most people have to ask me twice because they think they misheard it the first time.
+It may seem egotistical to coin it as a term here, but perhaps the time has come for it to actually carry a little quality of magic.
+Primarily, the use of “majic” pays tribute to my parents.
+They’ve been overworked all their lives yet still always cleaned and built stuff for other people with compassion and authenticity.
+When I consider the act by which a regular person improves humanity, the example of my parents always comes to mind.